This section lists helpful recommendations for tuning your application when using XAP to boost its performance, and improving its scalability.

 - Indexes footprint can be reduced by directing the system to work in Economy mode.
 The downside of working in Economy mode is a performance penalty of up to 15% in embedded space operations.
 In order to work in Economy mode set

-GigaSpace.snapshot call.
-The returned result includes GigaSpaces internal representation of the template object that does not need to undergo any inspection before it is sent to the GigaSpaces server.
+The prepareTemplate method creates a precompiled SQL template and stores it in a preparedTemplate object.
+A prepared template is the result object of the GigaSpace.prepareTemplate. call.
+The returned result includes a GigaSpaces internal representation of the template object that does not need to undergo any inspection before it is sent to the GigaSpaces server.

-The snapshot returns an object you can use for subsequent matching as a template.
+The template returns an object you can use for subsequent matching.

 Determine Cache Size